an1mehacker/SR-Economy-Simulator/README.md

 Market:
 A Market is a collection of corporations and individuals (Economy Entities) that are part of a single Planet or Space Station.
 Within a market you will conduct trades
-  - Collection of Economy Entities
+  - Collection of Economy Entities grouped by trade good type
-  - Collection of TradeGoodStatus
+  - Collection of TradeGoodStatus grouped by trade good type

 TradeGoodStatus:
 Contains parameters and modifiers that apply to an entire market
   - Trade Good to modify, price range modifiers, essential, legality, equilibrium quantity

+Order Listing:
+Information about an individual demand to buy or sell an amount of goods
+  - Operation (buy or sell), supply or demand quantity, price point modifier
+  - The Economy Entity it belongs to

 Economy Entity:
 Buys and sells trade goods
 An EE can produce more than one trade good.
 For example medicine and drugs.
 Or Common and Rare Minerals.
-  - Collection of Order Listing

-Order Listing:
-Information about an individual demand to buy or sell an amount of goods
-  - Operation (buy or sell), supply or demand quantity, price point modifier
+    - Name and Type

 Trade Good Item (Planned):
 Whenever you buy trade goods, they're converted to items and placed on your inventory